Ethan-Genser/Maze_Generator/README.md

 ## Prerequisites

 Before you can run this program, ensure that you have the following software installed and functional:
-* Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, Windows 8, Windows 8.1, or Windows 10 OS.
+* One of the following opperating systems: Windows 7, Windows 8, Windows 8.1, or Windows 10
-* C++11 compiler.
+* C++11 compiler

 ## Running
 1. Download the source code from this repository.